MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/processor-compatibility-mode.md

 ## What's new in processor capability mode

-In the past, all new processor instructions sets were hidden, meaning that the guest operating system and application software could not take advantage of new processor instruction set enhancements.
+In the past, all new processor instructions sets were hidden, meaning that the guest operating system and application software could not take advantage of new processor instruction set enhancements to help applications and VMs stay performant.

 To overcome this limitation, processor compatibility mode has been updated to provide enhanced capabilities on processors capable of second-level address translation (SLAT).
+This new functionality calculates the common denominator of the CPU features supported by the nodes in the cluster, and updates the existing processor compatibility mode on a VM to use this dynamically calculated feature set instead of the old hard-coded feature set.

 In Azure Stack HCI environments, the new processor compatibility mode ensures that the set of processor features available to VMs across virtualization hosts will match by presenting a common capability set across all servers in the cluster.
-Each VM receives the maximum number of processor instruction sets that are present across all nodes.
-This process occurs automatically and is always enabled and replicated across the cluster, helping applications and VMs stay performant.
+Each VM receives the maximum number of processor instruction sets that are present across all servers in the cluster.
+This process occurs automatically and is always enabled and replicated across the cluster, so there's no command to enable or disable the process.

-## How to use processor compatibility mode

-Processor compatibility calculations occur automatically across all servers in the cluster, so there's no command to enable or disable the process.

 ## Minimum fixed CPU capabilities